PandemiaProject/pandemia/README.md

 ![pandemia Logo](pandemia_logo.jpg)

 ## Overview

 Scenarios are configured using YAML.

 The code is mixed Python and C.

 ### Input Data

 Input data are defined in the [Scenarios](Scenarios/) directory.

 ### Output Data

 Output data are stored in a configured output directory.

 ## Requirements

 - Python 3.10
   - Python version other than 3.10 may produce errors.
-- A GCC complier
+- A GCC complier.

 ## Usage

 To build C libraries

 ```
 make
 ```

 To install pandemia python package:

 ```
 pip install .
 ```